-LNAF continued their participation in international operations in 2020 in accordance with the appropriate decisions by the Parliament.
-Throughout the year Latvia was engaged in NATO training and assist mission Resolute Support Mission (RSM) in Afghanistan.
-Additionally starting from November 2020 LNAF joined NATO Mission Iraq (NMI) in Iraq.

-In 2020 Latvia participated in two EU military operations - EUNAVFOR MED operation "Irini" (ex Sophia) in the Mediterranean region and EU Training Mission Mali (EUTM Mali).

-LNAF continued their participation in the international coalition against terrorist organization "Daesh" participating in Joint Forces military operation "Inherent Resolve" in Iraq, and participated in the UN-led Multidimensional Integrated Stabilization Mission in Mali "MINUSMA".
-Additionally, Latvia has contributed to the NATO Response Force, European Union Battle Groups and the United Kingdom led Joint Expeditionary forces (JEF).
+LNAF continued their participation in international operations in 2021.
+Throughout the year Latvia was engaged in seven military operations - NATO-led mission in Afghanistan (Resolute Support) (until June), NATO Mission Iraq (NMI), NATO Mission in Kosovo (KFOR), EU Training Mission Mali (EUTM Mali) and EU Naval Force - Mediterranean Operation IRINI, Inherent Resolve operation in Iraq, and UN Multidimensional Integrated Stabilization Mission in Mali - MINUSMA.
+Additionally, Latvia has contributed troops to the NATO Response Force, to the Very High Readiness Joint Task Force (VJTF), to the EU Battle Group, and to the United Kingdom led Joint Expeditionary forces (JEF).

-Taking into account that the Republic of Latvia is a member of NATO and has acceded to NATO basic treaties (i.e., the NATO SOFA) the provisions of these international treaties have been implemented.
+Taking into account that the Republic of Latvia is a member of NATO and has acceded to NATO basic treaties (e.g., the NATO SOFA) the provisions of these international treaties have been implemented.